Help! My Child is Struggling with Reading

 Here are four broad scenarios.
 As you read them, see if you can find the scenario that best fits where your child is in relation to reading.

-• They might know letter names (singing the ABC’s?) but aren’t solid with letter sounds
+• They might know letter names and/or are able to sing the ABC song, but aren’t solid with letter sounds.

 • They might recognize a few basic words, but even what they know one day seems to be gone the next day.

 • If you have a beginner who isn’t taking naturally to early language skills, this is for them.
-It's much better to start them with something that matches their learning abilities so they can avoid failure.
+It's much better to start them with something that matches their learning abilities.

-This group of children are those for whom working with symbols (letters) are nearly impossible.
-They don’t learn at all by memorizing facts, such as letter name and sound, they don’t “get” that sounds string together to make words.
+This group of children are those for whom working with symbols (letters) is nearly impossible.
+They don’t learn at all by memorizing facts, such as letter names and sounds, they don’t “get” that sounds string together to make words.
 Basically, when they see symbols, they can’t attach any meaning to them.

 • Reading is taught from the beginning using images, stories, and body movement/hands-on activities that make sense to the child.